OpenMobileAlliance/oma_github_pages/content/testfests.md

 * You have a unique implementation of an OMA Enabler, developed by the company or in direct association with a third party
 * You have implemented all mandatory features of the Enabler to be tested
-* You have passed any entry conformance or other preparatory tests defined for the event, listed in the appendix section of the Enabler Test Specifications: “Entry Criteria for a TestFest”
+* You have passed any entry conformance or other preparatory tests defined for the event, listed in the appendix section of the Enabler Test Specifications: `Entry Criteria for a TestFest`
 * You have signed a Non-Disclosure Agreement (NDA), provided by OMA, prior to attending the TestFest

 #### Registering for a TestFest